WDI-SEA/react-development-course-materials/03-Underlying Concepts/03-unidirectional-data-flow-lecture.md

  **Talking Points**:

- - I'll need a method to update the `state` when the filter value changes.
-This method will store the filter `state`, and filter the list of fruits to display.
+ - I'll need a method to update the state when the filter value changes.
+This method will store the filter state and filter the list of fruits to display.
 I'll pass this change handler to the filter component to react to user input.

 </aside>